Time Zones in Monaco

 what is the dialing code for Monaco?

 The international dialing code for Monaco is +377.
-If you are calling a hotel, business, marina, or local contact in Monaco from abroad, you need to enter +377 before the local number.
+If you are calling a hotel, private residence, marina office, or business contact in Monaco from abroad, you begin the number with +377 before the local number.